 Prereq: Admission to Dental Hygiene program.
 Examines dental anatomy focusing on the development, morphology and functions of the teeth, head and neck including mastication.
+(Letter grade only.)
 2cr., 2hr. lect.

 173 Dental Hygiene Education

 Prereq: Admission to Dental Hygiene program and PSY 100 with grade C or better (or concurrent).